Accounting for Debt Modifications

 • Is the company delinquent in making required principal and/or interest repayments?

-• Is there substantial doubt about the company will continue to be a going concern?
+• Is there substantial doubt about the company that will continue to be a going concern?

 • If publicly traded, has the company’s stock been delisted from an exchange?